 The serpent, and the figures 8 and , denoting the ogdoad and infinity, stand for spiral cyclic motion.
 The course of fohat in space is spiral, and spirit descends into matter in spiral courses.
 Repeating the process by which a helix is derived form a circle produces a vortex.
 The complicated spirals of cosmic evolution bring the motion back to the point from which it started at the birth of a great cosmic age.

 Spirit Cosmically, the homogeneous emanation from the universal cosmic monad; in man, the direct emanation of his spiritual monad, the immortal element in us which never was born and which retains through the mahamanvantara its own quality, essence, and characteristics.
-It sends its ray through the laya-centers of all the various sheaths of consciousness-substance, and is itself a ray of the all-spirit is used specifically for the union of the higher part of manas with atma-buddhi.
+It sends its ray through the laya-centers of all the various sheaths of consciousness-substance, and is itself a ray of the all-spirit, and, again applied to man, is used specifically for the union of the higher part of manas with atma-buddhi.